zardra/nuclide/docs/_docs/features/task-runner.md

 Nuclide supports the [Build](#build), [Run](#run), [Test](#test), and [Debug](#debug) workflows for [Buck](/docs/features/buck), matching the corresponding Buck command-line tasks.

+>Your project must contain a `.buckconfig` file for the Buck tasks to be available in the Task Runner.

+Click the **Toggle Task Runner Toolbar** button on the [Nuclide toolbar](/docs/features/toolbar/#buttons) to display options for building, running, testing, and debugging your Buck project.

 ### Build

 The Build task invokes [`buck build`](https://buckbuild.com/command/build.html),